hhovhann/optimisation-service/README.md

-# optimisation-service
+# Description
-Optimizations Service Project
+Optimizations Service system is takes a group of campaigns, associated within a campaign group, and performs an optimisation on them based on some criteria

 # Tech Stack
 * Java 17